Aniruddh1/saas-boilerplate/README.md

-# SaaS Boilerplate
+# Minimal App Boilerplate

-A production-ready SaaS boilerplate with FastAPI backend, React frontend, and Celery workers.
+A minimal, production-ready boilerplate with FastAPI backend, React frontend, and Celery workers.

+This is a **minimal** version with just users, authentication, and audit logging.
+Perfect as a starting point for any application - add your domain-specific models and features on top.

 ## Tech Stack